JaimeStill/PatternsAndPractices/05-di-and-middleware.md

 Environment Variables are included regardless of environment, but because the target of execution varies by environment, they are still unique to the environment.

 > To map a nested configuration to an environment variable, for instance **ConnectionStrings.Test**, it should be specified as **ConnectionStrings_Test** as the environment variable key.

-`services.AddSignalR()` configures services required by the SignalR middleware.

 Finally, the `services.AddSpaStaticFiles()` registers an `ISpaStaticFileProvider` service that can provide static files to be served for a Single Page Application.
 See [AddSpaStaticFiles](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.spastaticfilesextensions.addspastaticfiles?view=aspnetcore-2.2).